 JJC is one of the oldest African-American museum support groups in the country.
 Named after an 18th-century African-American portrait painter who lived and worked in Maryland, its mission is to forge meaningful connections between Baltimore’s African-American communities and the BMA by promoting and highlighting the achievements of African-American artists.
-JJC programs and meetings take place on the second Thursday of each month at 6 p.m.

 JJC Membership offers a wide range of opportunities for active participation within a network of friends and colleagues dedicated to art, education, community, and family.
-JJC programs include:
+JJC programs and meetings take place on the second Thursday of each month at 6 p.m.

 - Conversations with artists, curators, collectors, and gallery owners

 - Studio and gallery visits

 - Art acquisitions

 Hear Leslie King-Hammond, graduate dean emeritus and founding director of the Center for Race and Culture at MICA, on African-American artists in the American Wing.